k0s3r40/devops-scripts/README.md

 # devops-scripts
-Devops scripts for server setup
+This repository will serve as a small guide book for automating server initialization

+includes

+-[x] User setup
+-[x] postgres install
+-[x] docker test